Financial Management for Call Center Professionals

 Registration Fees

-The per student registration fee for this online seminar is $1,295.
+The per student registration fee for this online self study is $1,295.
+Participants have 30 days to complete the course once they receive their login information.

 Seminar Schedule